Illustration: Jordan Moss

 Apply what you’ve learned

 Analyzing a song through active listening is only half the battle.
-Once you’ve listened to a song with a critical ear and made notes, put down the headphones and pick up your instrument.
+Once you’ve listened to a song with a critical ear and made notes, put down the headphones, pick up your instrument or DAW, and get writing.
 The real learning happens when you apply what you learned and found inspiring to your own projects.

 Have you tried active listening?
 Is there a particular song that you’ve learned a lot from?
 Let us know in the comments!